loosolab/SC-Framework/README.md

 ### Q: I have encountered a bug, I have a feature request, there is something I need help with or want to discuss.

 **A:** We are always happy to help.
-In order to keep track of every changes, if you encounter something that needs attention open an issue with a detailed explanation and if possible a small code example.
-Issues can be opened [here](https://gitlab.gwdg.de/loosolab/software/sc_framework/-/issues).
+If you encounter something that needs attention open an issue with a detailed explanation and if possible a small code example.
 Thank you!